Miscious/alx-pre_course/README.md

 # alx-pre_course
-Git 101 - My very first repository after ten million missing repositories!
+I'm now a ALX Student, this is my first repository as a full-stack engineer